jiangnanhugo/SRSci/_includes/RESULTS.md

-Here we provide the results from the competition.
+Here we provide the evalution criterion and results from the competition.

 The Leader Board page displays how each solver performs within their respective tracks.